Nico Blake: Casting

 The casting of Nico was announced on 20 May 2014.
 Daniel Kilkelly from Digital Spy reported that Nico arrives in Hollyoaks and meets Dodger Savage (Danny Mac).
 He takes pity on her and gives her food.
 A show spokesperson added "Is this girl just a passing tearaway teenager?
-Or could tihere perhaps be something more?"
+Or could there perhaps be something more?"
 It was soon announced that Nico is the long-lost daughter of Sienna Blake (Anna Passey).
 But Patrick Blake (Jeremy Sheffield) intervenes to ruin Nico and Sienna's chances of becoming acquainted.
 His scams include paying Nico's adoptive mother Denise (Janet Bamford) to trick Sienna into believing someone else is her daughter.
 When Nico tells Sienna that she is her daughter she is dismissed as a liar.
 This prompts Nico to begin a revenge campaign.

 Development

 Characterisation

 According to Channel 4's official Hollyoaks page Nico is "intelligent, funny, but with quite a dark streak", as well as being quite mature for her age, as a result from going to care home to care home.
 It also mentions that although Nico has a tendency to push people away, this is down to a fear of rejection and in reality she just wants "to be loved and to be a part of a real family" and that she is "looking for a place in the world."

 In an interview at the British Soap Awards 2015, Anna Passey commented that Sienna had "spawned a devil child".
 It was also noted by Daniel Kilkelly, that Nico would begin to show a dark streak.
 This was later confirmed to be true, when Sienna confronted her regarding the murder of Carley, Patrick and Trevor, Nico refused to believe that she had done anything wrong, demonstrating true psychopathic behaviour.
 Persephone Swale-Dawson later commented that Nico was developing a "sinister streak."